OpenClassrooms-Student-Center/alumnis/content/students/jeanmarc.md

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
-objective:Apprendre le code python
+objective: Apprendre le code python
-short_description: j'aime le piano, le sport, et découvrir de nouvelles pratiques
+short_description: J'aime le piano, le sport, et découvrir de nouvelles pratiques

 # don't touch that
 template: students